zabbix/zabbix/templates/db/postgresql_agent2/README.md

 ## Overview

 For Zabbix version: 6.4 and higher.
-The template is developed to monitore DBMS PostgreSQL and its forks.
+The template is developed to monitor DBMS PostgreSQL and its forks.